-- We have improved the way we include children and young people in CLA Reviews. - We want to develop new materials to help children prepare and take part even further. - We have focussed on ensuring that children and young people out of county have the same opportunities to take part in decision making and receive the same information as those living in Rutland. - Children looked after contributed fully to our Pledges which set out our promises to them.
-This document has played an important part in developing this strategy. - We have an active and dynamic Child in Care Council as well as sub-groups for children and young people of different ages, and regular consultation events throughout the year, lead and supported by our Early Help. - We are also getting better at making sure we routinely include the voice of the child in every element of our work, from case auditing to commissioning.
+- We have improved the way we include children and young people in CLA Reviews to improve the way they participate and ensure their voice is heard. - Some children locally reported feeling listened to well and some felt this was an area we needed to improve and we will.
+Source: CLA Survey - We have focussed on ensuring that children and young people out of county have the same opportunities to take part in decision making and receive the same information as those living in Rutland. - All Children looked after contributed fully to our Pledges which set out our promises to them.
+This document has played an important part in developing this strategy. - We send out a survey each quarter which gathers young people feedback on the pledges and ensure they feel their needs are being met. - 87% of children and young people felt their carer or social worker listened to them some of the time - 93% felt they could share their wishes and feelings about the support they received with tier social worker